White Oaks Mall (London, Ontario)

 White Oaks Mall's parking lot, southeast entrance.

 White Oaks Mall is a shopping centre in London, Ontario, Canada.
 It is located at the southwest corner of Wellington Road and Bradley Avenue, just north of Highway 401.

+The store's current retailers include an IKEA, H&M, Urban Planet, Walmart, Designer Depot, Kitchen Stuff Plus, Shoppers Drug Mart, American Eagle Outfitters, Sport Check, and Bath & Body Works.

 Location

-White Oaks is located in South London, adjacent to the arterial street Wellington Road.
+White Oaks is located in South London's White Oaks neighbourhood, adjacent to the arterial street Wellington Road.
 It is serviced by the following bus routes operated by the London Transit Commission, two terminals at Jalna Boulevard, which provide bus routes 4A, 4B and 93 and 4 terminals at the Wellington Road entrance, which give bus routes 10, 13, 13A, 28, 30, 90 and 95.
-The mall is expected to be the southern terminus of one way on the planned London Rapid Transit system.
+The mall is expected to be the southern terminus of a one-way section of the planned London Rapid Transit system.
+It is also located near Fanshawe College's former London South Campus.

 History

 Beginnings

-The mall's property was originally occupied by a small outdoor plaza, built in 1962 before major development began in the surrounding neighbourhoods.
+The mall's property was originally occupied by a small outdoor plaza, built in 1962, before major development began in the surrounding neighbourhoods.
 In 1972, the plaza was completely rebuilt to make way for expansion.
-It became a fully enclosed shopping center in 1973, anchored by Woolco in addition to 150+ stores.
+It became a fully enclosed shopping centre in 1973, anchored by Woolco and featuring 150+ stores.

 Expansions

 The mall's first major expansion in 1976 brought in a Simpson's department store after a major renovation to the old Sayvette.
 A long hall of stores that deviated west from the original race-track layout was also added.
-The mall saw rapid growth in the 1980s as it competed with other shopping centers in London.
+The mall saw rapid growth in the 1980s as it competed with other shopping centres in London.
 Over half a decade, the mall saw fewer than three major expansions.
 The first occurred in 1983 with a Marks and Spencer, a food court which replaced the Loblaws grocery store and several other new stores.
 A brand new wing began construction almost immediately after and opened in 1986.
-Over 50 more stores were added in 1988, with the most recent major expansion.
+Over 50 more stores were added in 1988, which is the most recent major expansion.
+There was also a Woolco in the mall, which is now a Walmart.

 Today

-White Oaks saw a slight expansion in 2006, which brought in Swedish retailer H&M along with an Applebee's Neighborhood Grill and Bar.
-In 2010 CPP Investment Board became the sole owner of the mall, until the property, along with two other regional malls, was acquired by Bentall Kennedy in 2013.
-Since Bentall Kennedy's ownership, the mall has seen a further renovation, including decorative pieces.
+White Oaks saw a slight expansion in 2006, which brought in Swedish retailer H&M along with an Applebee's Neighborhood Grill and Bar (which later closed).
+In 2010, CPP Investment Board became the sole owner of the mall, until the property, along with two other regional malls, was acquired by Bentall Kennedy in 2013.
+During Bentall Kennedy's ownership, the mall saw a further renovation, including decorative pieces.